Bishal-Kisku/EmployeeManagementSystem/README.md

 Workflow:
 - Accept the number of employees to enter into the record.
 - For each employee:
   - Accept Employee Number, Name, Hire date, Basic salary.
   - Check for valid date entry.
   - Calculate Net salary.
-  -
 - Display all the details for every employee.

-Conclusion: